Table of contents

-Tatsoi growing is a wonderful way to produce a leafy green in the tropics.
+Tatsoi growing is a wonderful way to produce a leafy green vegetable in the tropics.
 This Asian green is popular for its tasty and healthy broad leaves.
 Tatsoi (Brassica rapa) originates from Japan, where it has been cultivated since 500 A.D.
 It belongs to the cabbage family of Brassicas.

 Tatsoi is often referred to by other names.
 These include spinach mustard, spoon mustard and rosette bok choy.